yosh1/amazon-automation/README.md

 * Selenium
 * dotenv

 Recommended to be run on Linux or Max.
-Would be a good script to run on a raspberry pi
+Would be a good script to run on a raspberry pi or server

 Notes of caution:
 ---